JaredCaprio/relink/README.md

 ##### Look up words in the dictionary.
 View statistics on how your vocabulary and reading list are growing 📈

 ![View Stats](github/relink-gif-4.gif)

-#### License

-Relink is licensed under the MIT License.
-See the LICENSE file for more information.